agentevolution/wp-listings/readme.txt

 Allows for any number of custom single listing templates to be created and displayed on a per listing basis.

+View a demo of the plugin in action: [WP Listings demo](http://demo.wp-listings.com/)

 == Installation ==

 1. Upload the entire `wp-listings` folder to the `/wp-content/plugins/` directory